rockettheme/docs/Docs/wordpress/themes/ricochet/theteam.md

 ![Mainbody](page_theteam_7.jpeg)

-The page's content body is set in the **The Team** article.
-You will find the content used in the article below.
+The page's content body is set in the **The Team** post.
+You will find the content used in the post below.

 ~~~ .html
 <h3>Our Passion for Design</h3>